darrenjennings/guuu.io/docs/_posts/beautiful-vue/data-reducer.md

 gluten-free i.e. the component's input props).
-However, when you finally get the meal delivered to your table, you decide that it needs to be cut into fourths because you want to share with your kids, and also the chef gave you a lettuce wrap because that's the only gluten free option, but your six year old hates lettuce so you remove the lettuce from only their portion.
+However, when you finally get the meal delivered to your table, you decide that it needs to be cut into fourths because you want to share with your kids, and also the chef gave you a lettuce wrap because that's the only gluten-free option, but your six-year old hates lettuce so you remove the lettuce from only their portion.
 The Data Reducer is all the decisions you made before you finally ate the food.
 The best part is that the chef was able to do what they do best, while the patrons were still